On ternary positive-definite quadratic forms with the same representations over Z: Preliminaries for the main theorem

-We first recall that a one-to-one correspondence between the elements of $V_\IntegerRing := {\rm Sym}^2 (\IntegerRing^3)^* \otimes \IntegerRing^2$ and all pairs of a quartic ring and its resolvent ring was recently proved in \cite{Bhargava2004}.
+For understanding of the following sections, we need to recall that a one-to-one correspondence between the elements of $V_\IntegerRing := {\rm Sym}^2 (\IntegerRing^3)^* \otimes \IntegerRing^2$ and all pairs of a quartic ring and its resolvent ring was recently proved in \cite{Bhargava2004}.
 The result was generalized to the case of any base scheme $S$ \cite{Wood2011}.
-Herein, the version for Dedekind domains \cite{O'Dorney2016} is adopted for the study of quadratic forms.
+Herein, the generalization for Dedekind domains of \cite{O'Dorney2016} is adopted.

-A \textit{Dedekind domain} is a Noetherian, integrally closed integral domain that has the property that every nonzero prime ideal is maximal.
-Under the definition, a field is also a Dedekind domain.
-A {\textit lattice} over a Dedekind domain $R$ is a finitely generated, torsion-free $R$-module.
-If $M$ is a lattice over $R$ and $k$ is the field of fractions of $R$, the {\textit rank} of $M$ is defined as the dimension of $M \otimes_R k$ over $k$.
+In the following of this section, as in \cite{O'Dorney2016}, $R$ is always a \textit{Dedekind domain}, \IE a Noetherian, integrally closed integral domain that has the property that every nonzero prime ideal is maximal.
+Therefore, any fields are also a Dedekind domain.
+A finitely generated, torsion-free $R$-module is called a \textit{lattice over $R$.} If $M$ is a lattice over $R$ and $k$ is the field of fractions of $R$, the {\textit rank} of $M$ is defined as the dimension of $M \otimes_R k$ over $k$.
 A unitary commutative associative $R$-algebra is called a \textit{quartic ring} (\textit{resp. cubic ring}), if it has rank 4 (\textit{resp.
-3}).
-When we put $L := Q/R$, $M := C/R$ and $L^* := {\rm Hom}(L, R)$, a \textit{quadratic map} means an element of ${\rm Sym}^2 L^* \otimes_R M$.
+3}) as a lattice over $R$.
+When we put $L := Q / R$, $M := C/R$ and $L^* := {\rm Hom}(L, R)$, a \textit{quadratic map} means an element of ${\rm Sym}^2 L^* \otimes_R M$.

 \begin{defin} Let $R$ be a Dedekind domain.
 For any quartic ring $Q$, its \textit{cubic resolvent ring} $C$ (also called numerical resolvent in \cite{O'Dorney2016}) is defined as the $R$-algebra with the following properties: \begin{itemize} \item It is equipped with an $R$-module isomorphism $\theta: \Lambda^2 (C/R) \rightarrow \Lambda^3 (Q/R)$ and a quadratic map $\phi: Q/R \rightarrow C/R$ such that